robertfischman/rich-news/README.md

-# MushNews - Crypto News Explorer
+# MushNews - Crypto News Aggregator
 MushNews is a crypto news aggregator for Bitcoin and cryptocurrency.

 ## Tech Stack